Albemarle County Public Schools wants to buy CATEC

 “We think this will be a substantial benefit for students from both the city and the county,” Giaramita said.

-“We’re hopeful that our discussions with the city will lead to an agreement next year,” Giaramita said.
+“We’re hopeful that our discussions with the city will lead to an agreement next year.”

 CATEC currently offers 10 high school programs, providing hands-on and work-based learning opportunities that equip students to either immediately enter the workforce or to pursue post-graduate education.
 Students can receive, on average, 11 dual-enrollment college credits from local community colleges and benefit from partnerships with post-secondary institutions and employers.
 Some students immediately enter the workforce, while others go on to college.